Who Is Norman Foster?

 Early Life and Education

-Norman Foster was born on June 1, 1935 in Manchester, England.
+Norman Foster was born on June 1, 1935, in Reddish, England.
 An only child with an avowed interest in structures and design, he grew up in a working-class neighborhood and left school at the age of 16 to work as a town hall clerk, later going on to work in engineering as part of the Royal Air Force for two years.
 He went on to study architecture at the University of Manchester and won accolades for his drawing work, developing a lifelong passion for sketching.
 He later earned a scholarship to Yale University’s School of Architecture, earning his master’s in 1962.

 While at Yale, Foster met Richard Rogers, with the two eventually becoming part of the architecture world’s elite.
 In 1963, Foster, along with Richard and Su Rogers, his future wife Wendy Cheesman and her sister Georgina Wolton, formed the architectural organization Team 4.
 Foster broke off on his own in 1967 to form Foster Associates, which would later become Foster + Partners.